igabriel85/DICE-Monitoring/src/README.md

 ```

 **NOTE**: The new configuration will **not** be generated at this step.
 Currently only ESClusterName, HostFQDN, IP, NodeName, NodePort are required.
-This will be probably changed in future versions.
+This will be changed in future versions.
 ***

 `GET` `/v1/overlord/core/es/status/<intComp>/property/<intProp>`